lmmx/datapasta/README.md

-# PyPasta
+# datapasta

-A Python package inspired by the R `datapasta` package for pasting tabular data into DataFrame code.
-PyPasta analyzes clipboard content or text input and generates Python code to recreate the data as a pandas or polars DataFrame.
+A Python package inspired by the R `datapasta` package for pasting tabular data into DataFrame code. datapasta analyzes clipboard content or text input and generates Python code to recreate the data as a pandas or polars DataFrame.

 ## Features